Yamil-Serrano/ESP8266-LCD-Interface/README.md

 # ESP8266_LCD_Interface

 This project demonstrates how to use an ESP8266 to control a 128x64 LCD (SPI Mode) using the U8g2 library.
 The program displays a progress bar and a status message on the screen.
+Note: Remember to connect the display to a 5v power source, if you use the 3.3v power source the display will not show image.

 ## Features